aaronalbinson/avenuelibrarycodeclub/src/pages/cross-the-road.md

   - dark: true
     paragraph: '## Step 2: Moving objects'
     type: text
-  - paragraph: |-
+  - paragraph: ''
-      Challenge

-      Can you add some more moving objects to make your game more difficult?
     type: text
+  - quotetitle: Can you add some more moving objects to make your game more difficult?
+    type: quote
 ---